Favorite Moments from Star Wars: Clone Wars

 Tenet (2020)

-[Image is a movie poster of Tenet.
-It features John David Washington on the top right and an inverted image of him at the bottom left]
+Image is a movie poster of Tenet.
+It features John David Washington on the top right and an inverted image of him at the bottom left

-Christopher Nolan’s films have this ensemble cast that helps bring the story to life.
+Christopher Nolan’s films have an ensemble cast that helps bring the story to life.
 John David Washington should be cast in all things.
-I think he truly leads this film and it’s clearly his story.
-The action scenes that he films are realistic and extremely detailed especially because there are moments where he’s inverted and fighting himself.
-Robert Pattinson has gotten a lot of criticism for his actions since he was in Twilight.
-It’s odd because if you watch him in any other film, you can clearly see that he’s a talented actor.
+I think he truly leads this film, and it’s clearly his story.
+The action scenes he films are realistic and extremely detailed, especially because there are moments where he’s inverted and fighting himself.
+Robert Pattinson was great in this.
 It’s nice to see him getting more recognition.
-I don’t think I have seen Robert Pattinson in an action film, so I think this shows his range in what types of movies he’s cast in.
 Kenneth Branagh always plays a good villain.
 The cast is certainly a highlight of the film.

 I think the thing that I struggled with the most with Tenet is keeping up with the story.
 There are certain moments where both The Protagonist and Neil are inverted in time.
 I don’t think I can explain how The Protagonist and Neil saved the day because I still didn’t quite follow who was at what time.
-There was a lot that was happening and I found it difficult to follow.
-While most of Christopher Nolan’s films have that quality, I found it tougher in Tenet to understand than his other films.
+There was a lot that was happening, and I found it difficult to follow.
+While most of Christopher Nolan’s films have that quality, I found it tougher in Tenet to understand than in his other films.

-I liked Tenet and I’m glad I watched it.
+I liked Tenet, and I’m glad I watched it.
 I don’t know if I would watch Tenet again.
 With that being said, I’m looking forward to Christopher Nolan’s next film, Oppenheimer, which is a biopic of J. Robert Oppenheimer, one of the physicists on the Manhattan Project.
 Oppenheimer is scheduled to be released on July 21st, 2023.

 The Umbrella Academy (2019)

-[Image is a TV poster for the show The Umbrella Academy.
-It features the cast sitting on a hotel baggage cart.]
+Image is a TV poster for the show The Umbrella Academy.
+It features the cast sitting on a hotel baggage cart.

 Superhero fatigue has been talked about a lot recently.
-There seems to be no shortage of superhero TV shows, movies, etc. With that being said, there are shows or movies that take on the superhero genre in a new way.
+There seems to be no shortage of superhero TV shows, movies, etc. With that being said, some shows or movies take on the superhero genre in a new way.
 I had The Umbrella Academy on my radar for a while.
 The recent announcement of Nick Offerman and Megan Mullaly joining the cast in season #4, it piqued my interest in watching The Umbrella Academy from the beginning.
 The Umbrella Academy is addictive, eccentric, and offers a fresh take on the superhero genre.

-For ensemble shows like these, it’s crucial that these characters have chemistry with each other.
+For ensemble shows like these, these characters must have chemistry with each other.
 I think that’s what makes the first season so fun to watch.
 Each member of the Academy has a unique partnership with each other.
 For example, Diego and Klaus butt heads a lot because of their differing personalities.
 By the end of season #1, Diego starts to admire Klaus and sticks up for Klaus during a group meeting when he’s being interrupted by someone else.
-Luther and Allison have this “will they” or “won’t they” romance to them because of the crush they had when they were kids.
+Luther and Allison have this “will they” or “won’t they” romance because of the crush they had when they were kids.
 Viktor is easily seen as the outsider, yet Allison tries her best to be the sister that he needs.
 In only ten episodes, I feel invested in these characters and what might happen to them.

-I watched half of season #1 in one day because I felt compelled to watch each episode back to back.
-I’m on season #2 now which transports the Umbrella Academy to the 1960’s before JFK’s assassination.
-I like the combination of the sci-fi elements of the show with the real world history unfolding in season #2.
+I watched half of season #1 in one day because I felt compelled to watch each episode back-to-back.
+I’m on season #2 now, which transports the Umbrella Academy to the 1960’s before JFK’s assassination.
+I like the combination of the sci-fi elements of the show with the real-world history unfolding in season #2.

 The Umbrella Academy is one of my new favorite shows.
-It feels different to other superhero content out there and is entertaining throughout.
+It feels different from other superhero content out there and is entertaining throughout.
 The first three seasons of The Umbrella Academy can be streamed on Netflix.

 Ant-Man and the Wasp: Quantumania (2023)

 Scott Lang (played by Paul Rudd) is enjoying his fame from battling Thanos.
-He’s written a book that he obnoxiously listens to in his car much to his daughter, Cassie’s chagrin.
-Cassie (played by Kathryn Newton) chastises her father for seemingly not caring about real-world events especially since he’s an official Avenger.
-Cassie shows Scott, Hope van Dyne ( played by Evangeline Lilly), Janet van Dyne (played by Michelle Pfeiffer), and Hank Pym (played by Michael Douglas) how she invented a device to communicate into the Quantum Realm.
+He’s written a book that he obnoxiously listens to in his car, much to his daughter, Cassie’s, chagrin.
+Cassie (played by Kathryn Newton) chastises her father for seemingly not caring about real-world events, especially since he’s an official Avenger.
+Cassie shows Scott, Hope van Dyne (played by Evangeline Lilly), Janet van Dyne (played by Michelle Pfeiffer), and Hank Pym (played by Michael Douglas) how she invented a device to communicate in the Quantum Realm.
 Janet panics and shuts off the device, but not before they all get sucked into the Quantum Realm.
 Scott and Cassie are separated from Hope, Janet, and Hank.
-Despite their separation, they are told stories of “The Conqueror” an individual who has overtaken numerous worlds in the Quantum Realm.
+Despite their separation, they are told stories of “The Conqueror,” an individual who has overtaken numerous worlds in the Quantum Realm.
 Cassie is determined to help even though Scott is reluctant.
-They realize that “The Conqueror” needs to be stopped as his existence is a threat to the multiverse.
+They realize that The Conqueror needs to be stopped as his existence is a threat to the multiverse.

-I liked that Ant-Man and The Wasp Quantumania tied the other Ant-Man films together.
-First, there’s the reveal of M.O.D.O.K M.O.D.O.K was created by “The Conqueror” who is revealed to be Darren Cross (played by Corey Stoll) from the first Ant-Man movie.
-I know this isn’t comic book accurate, but I liked this reveal.
+I liked that Ant-Man and The Wasp: Quantumania tied the other Ant-Man films together.
+First, there’s the reveal of M.O.D.O.K.
+M.O.D.O.K. was created by The Conqueror, who is revealed to be Darren Cross (played by Corey Stoll) from the first Ant-Man movie.
+I know this isn’t comic-book accurate, but I liked this reveal.
 It tied up loose ends and helped connect the movies together.
-Also, I liked how Cassie and M.O.D.O.K faced off considering that Darren went after her when she was younger and now she’s able to defend herself.
+Also, I liked how Cassie and M.O.D.O.K faced off, considering that Darren went after her when she was younger, and now she’s able to defend herself.

 While Ant-Man was getting negative reviews, I personally liked the movie!
-It was fun, it tied in the other Ant-Man movies, and it was easy to follow.
-I’m looking forward to the other Marvel films that will be released this year and seeing Kang the Conquerer pop up throughout the franchise.
+It was fun, it tied in with the other Ant-Man movies, and it was easy to follow.
+I’m looking forward to the other Marvel films that will be released this year and seeing Kang the Conqueror pop up throughout the franchise.

 Underworld (2003)

 I love making lists.
-It keeps me organized and I feel accomplished when I cross things off.
+It keeps me organized, and I feel accomplished when I cross things off.
 One of my lists includes movies that I haven’t seen.
 This includes whole franchises or stand-alone films.
-One franchise that’s been on my list for a while is the Underworld franchise starring Kate Beckinsale.
+One franchise on my list for a while is the Underworld franchise starring Kate Beckinsale.
 I know the Underworld series was about Vampires and Lycans, but that’s it.
 Watching Underworld for the first time, this movie has held up since it was released twenty years ago.

 The first thing I noticed about watching Underworld for the first time is how awesome Selene is.
-She’s a female protagonist who is not dressed provocatively and she can hold her own throughout the movie.
-It’s obvious that Selene is stunning because she’s a Vampire who doesn’t age, but they don’t dress her in a campy outfit, she wears all leather and black and her look is functional.
+She’s a female protagonist who is not dressed provocatively, and she can hold her own throughout the movie.
+It’s obvious that Selene is stunning because she’s a Vampire who doesn’t age, but they don’t dress her in a campy outfit; she wears all leather and black, and her look is functional.
 I think that’s interesting considering the time frame in which Underworld was originally released.

 It was fun to watch Underworld for the first time.
 I’m glad that I could cross another film off my list.